cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/autopilot.md

 Up to this point, the autopilot only knows the score and not the full solution that achieves that score.
 The autopilot then asks the winning solver to reveal its score (through `/reveal`) and then to execute the corresponding settlement transaction (`/settle`).
-The solver is responsible for executing the transaction onchain (through the [driver](driver) if using the reference implementation).
+The solver is responsible for executing the transaction onchain (through the [driver](./solver/driver) if using the reference implementation).

-## Auction data storage
+### Auction data storage

 The data returned by the solver is stored by the autopilot in the database.
 Other auction data is recorded as well, for example surplus fee for limit orders and the score returned by each solver.
 It also records the result of executing the settlement onchain in order to track the difference in score caused by negative or positive slippage.

 This data will be used to compute the [solver payouts](/cow-protocol/reference/core/auctions/rewards).

+## Considerations

-## Complexities
+### Complexities

-A typical challenge in the autopilot is handling block reorgs.
+A typical challenge in the autopilot is handling block [reorgs](https://www.alchemy.com/overviews/what-is-a-reorg).
 The autopilot must be able to revert as many actions as possible in case of a reorg; everything that can't be reverted must be accounted for in the stored data.

 In practice this means that some information (e.g., competition data by transaction hash) is only available after a "reorg safe" threshold of blocks have been proposed.

-## What the autopilot doesn't do
+### What the autopilot doesn't do

 The autopilot doesn't verify that a solver's transaction is valid, nor that it matches the score provided by the solver.
 For this purpose, it's only responsible for documenting the proposed solution and the effects of a settlement to the onchain state.
 Misbehavior is detected and accounted for when computing the solver payouts based on the data collected by the autopilot.
 The solver payouts are handled outside of the autopilot code.

-In the same way, the autopilot doesn't verify that the [rules of the game](/cow-protocol/reference/core/auctions/social-consensus) have been upheld.
+In the same way, the autopilot doesn't verify that the [rules of the game](/cow-protocol/reference/core/auctions/competition-rules) have been upheld.
 This is handled in the solver payout stage as well; in exceptional circumstances the DAO can decide to slash the amount the solver staked for vouching.